bigaidream-projects/drmad/README.md

 ## CPU code for reproducing

 For reproducing the original result in the paper, please refer to [CPU version](https://github.com/bigaidream-projects/drmad/tree/master/cpu_ver)

+> In the original paper, we set the momentum to a small value (0.1).
+Now we found that setting this value to 0.9 or even 0.95 will give much better approximation performance.
+Compared to RMAD, the speedup is about 15 times.

 ## TODO